nodejs/node/doc/guides/security-release-process.md

   (Re-PR the pre-approved branch from nodejs-private/nodejs.org-private to nodejs/nodejs.org)

-* [ ] Post in the #nodejs-social channel in the OpenJS Foundation slack asking that the social team tweet/retweet the pre-announcement.
+* [ ] Post in the #nodejs-social channel in the OpenJS Foundation Slack asking that the social team tweet/retweet the pre-announcement.
-  If you are on twitter you can just direct message the `@nodejs` handle.
+  If you are on Twitter, you can just direct message the `@nodejs` handle.

 * [ ] Request releaser(s) to start integrating the PRs to be released.